nadegeguiglielmoni/GraphUnzip/README.md

                         File containing the linked-reads interaction matrix from linked-reads-IM [optional] -l LONGREADS, --longreads LONGREADS
-                        Long reads mapped to the GFA with GraphAligner (GAF format) or SPAligner (TSV format) [optional]
+                        Long reads mapped to the GFA with GraphAligner (GAF format) or SPAligner (TSV format) [optional] -s GENOMESIZE, --genomeSize GENOMESIZE
+                        Full genome size, counting all haplotypes - e.g. 100m or 3g [optional but recommended]

 Output of GraphUnzip:
   -o OUTPUT, --output OUTPUT
                         Output GFA [default: output.gfa] -f FASTA_OUTPUT, --fasta_output FASTA_OUTPUT
-                        Optional fasta output [default: None]
+                        Optional fasta output [default: None] -b BAM_FILE, --bam_file BAM_FILE
+                        bam file of the Hi-C reads aligned on assembly.
+GraphUnzip will output bam_file.new.bam corresponding to the new bam file, ready to be used for scaffolding [optional]

 Behavior of GraphUnzip:
+  -H, --haploid         Use this option if you wish to obtain a collapsed assembly of a multiploid genome.
   -c, --conservative    (Hi-C only) Output very robust contigs.
 Use this option if the coverage information of the graph is not reliable
-  -b, --bold            (Hi-C only)[default] Proposes the best untangling it can get (can be misled by approximate coverage information).
-Use this option if the contig coverage information of the graph can be trusted
+  -B, --bold            (Hi-C only)[default] Proposes the best untangling it can get (can be misled by approximate coverage information).
+Use this option if the contig
+                        coverage information of the graph can be trusted -n, --noisy           (Hi-C only) Use this option if you expect that the assembly may contain artefactual contigs, e.g. when you use the .p_utg.gfa of hifiasm
   -e, --exhaustive      (long reads only) All links not found in the .gaf will be removed

 Other options:
   -v, --verbose
   -r, --dont_rename     Use if you don't want to name the resulting supercontigs with short names but want to keep the names of the original contigs
   --dont_merge          If you don't want the output to have all possible contigs merged
 ```

 To run command HiC-IM: